angelooodev/inventory-supply-chain/README.md

 - `Manager` can manage staff they created
 - `Staff` can view Inventory and Order Logs only

-## Default Super Admin Account

-The backend seeds a default Super Admin account on startup:

-- Email: `earljustinesierra@gmail.com`
-- Password: `Earl123`

-Change this password after first login if the system will be shared or deployed.

 ## Warehouse Seed Data

 The backend also seeds these warehouse records: